Fox killed after attacking 2 people in Chelmsford

-CHELMSFORD, Mass.
-(WHDH) — A fox was shot and killed by police Tuesday after police said the animal attacked two people in Chelmsford.
+CHELMSFORD, MASS.
+(WHDH) - A fox was shot and killed by officers Tuesday after police say the animal attacked two people in Chelmsford.

-Police said the fox first bit a nurse leaving a doctor’s office on Meeting House Road at around 10 a.m. on Tuesday.
-The fox took off before police arrived.
+The fox first bit a nurse leaving a doctor’s office on Meeting House Road around 10 a.m.
+Tuesday, police said.
+The animal took off before officers arrived.

 A few hours later, police said the fox attacked a deliveryman at 4 p.m. on Crosby Lane.
-The fox again took off before offivers arrived.
+Officers found the fox and, determining that it presented an immediate threat to public safety, shot and killed the animal, police said.

-The fox was then spotted on Meeting House Road, where police said an officer shot and killed it.
-The fox will be taken to a state lab to be tested for rabies.
-The two people it bit are now seeking medical treatment.
+The fox will be taken to a state lab to get tested for rabies.
+Both bite victims sought medical treatment for leg wounds.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)